 This new initiative gives patients more control over their own care because it offers them the choice of a service that better suits their health and wellbeing needs.
 Active Signposting also improves access for patients who do need to see a GP, as patients who do not necessarily need to see a GP are directed to a more appropriate service.

 Active Signposting aims to change the assumption that GPs are the first point of care for patients – this benefits patients by improving outcomes and creating a better experience, which in turn improves job satisfaction for our hardworking and dedicated reception/admin staff.

 We are sorry to inform you that we are having to make changes to the way we practice.
 Over the last few years we have had a reduction in clinical staff due to doctors and nurse practitioners leaving and retiring.
 Despite much effort we have struggled to fill those posts and it means that we are having to do things differently.

 We now have a pharmacy team who will deal with all medication queries, do medication reviews and manage some minor ailments.
 Our reception staff are actively signposting patients to more appropriate services as sometimes the problem can be managed differently and by other people/professionals.

 Due to the reduction in staff we are having to change how we do home visits - we will continue to visit all registered bedbound patients if required and those receiving terminal palliative care.
 However, all others will be phoned first to see if the visit is required or if it can be managed differently.
 If you go to the shops, hairdressers or are elderly then you do not automatically qualify for a visit.

 Please note all our clinical staff are highly qualified with one or more degrees, diplomas, specialist training and will try to help you with your health problems.

-It is with some excitement and a little sadness that I am announcing my retirement as from the end of March 2018.
+It is with some excitement and a little sadness that I am persuing a new venture and will be leaving the Grange Group Practice at the end of August 2018.